janjanmedinaaa/fore/README.md

 ```

  To call variables, simply add `@key-name` to your Fore file.
 In calling local variables, you won't need to call the filename group.
 In this case, calling `@title` in `index.fore` will return the value of `Home Page`.
 For accessing inner groups such as the `css` object, calling `css.nav-class` would work fine.
 If a variable is not found in a Local Variable Group, Fore will automatically get the values from Global Variables.

+ ## Todo
+ 1. Add Loops.
+ 2. Make Syntax more shorter!
+ 3. Add more features.